ja-laporte/ja-laporte/README.md

 - 👋 Hi, I’m @ja-laporte
 - 👀 I’m interested in becoming a software engineer!
 - 🌱 I’m currently learning Ruby @ Launch School
-- 💞️ I’m looking to collaborate on ...
-No idea?
-I am a fledgling dev.

 <!---